 My mind was going miles a minute.
 Maybe Janet was right.
 Maybe I just needed to go talk to him.

 After taking a shower and getting dressed, I drive over to Michael’s apartment and knock on the door.
 I wait there for almost ten minutes before realizing he really isn’t there.
-Feeling disappoint and extremely frustrated, I make my way back home.
+Feeling disappointed and extremely frustrated, I make my way back home.
 I then go into the computer room and log onto one of the computers.
 I really don’t feel like being in my room right now.

 I boot up my manuscript and finish editing my last two chapters.
 In the end, I have Paul and Serena kissing passionately on the doorstep of his townhouse.
 If only my love live could end as such.